 Step 6: Ferment or Refrigerate

-- Quick refrigerator pickles: Store in the fridge for 2–3 days before eating.
+- Quick refrigerator pickles: Store in fridge for 2–3 days before eating.
 Lasts up to 2 months.

 Buying Guide: Tools & Ingredients for Perfect Pickles